How to turn off Avast antivirus for Windows and Mac in 2025

 1.2.
 Important safety tips before turning off antivirus

 Disabling Avast should always come with caution.
+If you’re on a free trial, or planning to cancel later, it’s still important to follow safe steps when disabling shields.
 Here’s what you should do first:

 • Disconnect from the internet unless necessary